dask/dask/docs/source/delayed-best-practices.rst

         return result

 Don't call dask.delayed on other Dask collections
 -------------------------------------------------

-When you place a dask array or dask dataframe into a delayed call that function will receive the Numpy or Pandas equivalent.
-Beware that if your array is large then this might crash your workers.
+When you place a Dask array or Dask DataFrame into a delayed call, that function will receive the NumPy or Pandas equivalent.
+Beware that if your array is large, then this might crash your workers.

-Instead, it's more common to use methods like ``da.map_blocks`` or ``df.map_partitions``, or to turn your arrays or dataframes into *many* delayed objects
+Instead, it's more common to use methods like ``da.map_blocks`` or ``df.map_partitions``, or to turn your arrays or DataFrames into *many* delayed objects.

 **Don't**